hashgraph/stablecoin-studio/web/README.md

 If your stable coin is associated to a proof of reserve (PoR), you can update the PoR contract address at anytime from here.

-> Warning: updating the PoR contract address can have a serious impact on your stable coin cash-in functionality since it will start refering to a completely different contract to check the Reserve.
-If for some reason the new contract's Reserve is less than the previous one, you might not be able to mint any new tokens.
+> Warning: updating the PoR contract address can have a serious impact on your stable coin cash-in functionality since it will start referring to a completely different contract to check the Reserve.
+If for some reason the new contract's reserve is less than the previous one, you might not be able to mint any new tokens.

-If (and only if) the PoR contract attached to your stable coin is the PoR demo implementation included in this project you will also have the possibility to change its Reserve amount from here.
+If (and only if) the PoR contract attached to your stable coin is the PoR demo implementation included in this project you will also have the possibility to change its reserve amount from here.
 You will only need to use the PoR admin account (the account used to deploy the stable coin).

-> This is the main reason why the PoR demo implementation included in this project must be used only for demo purposes, the Reseve amount can be changed at any time without any check or control whatsoever...
+> This is the main reason why the PoR demo implementation included in this project must be used only for demo purposes, the reserve amount can be changed at any time without any check or control whatsoever...

 # Testing